-I initially brushed it off as too generic to be an appropriate descriptor.
-But, the New Oxford American Dictionary defines special as “better, greater, or otherwise different from what is usual; exceptionally good.”
+I initially brushed it off as too generic to be an appropriate descriptor, but the New Oxford American Dictionary defines special as “better, greater, or otherwise different from what is usual; exceptionally good.”
 And that is exactly what this Lemon Whipped Cream is: exceptionally good.

 Possibly my favorite thing about Whipped Cream is that it is fantastically easy to whip up (pun semi-intended, part of me is cringing)!

-1 cup heavy whipping cream
+- 1 cup heavy whipping cream

-¼ cup powdered sugar
+- ¼ cup powdered sugar

-Pour whipping cream into your chilled bowl and sift powdered sugar directly over the whipping cream.
+- Pour whipping cream into your chilled bowl and sift powdered sugar directly over the whipping cream.

-Add the lemon zest.
+- Add the lemon zest.
 You can taste it at this point to see if you would like to add more zest.

-Whisk vigorously until soft peaks form, about 5 minutes.
+- Whisk vigorously until soft peaks form, about 5 minutes.
 Continue whisking if you want stiffer peaks or if you want to pipe the whipped cream.